MicrosoftDocs/CommunityToolkit/communitytoolkit/maui/get-started.md

 ## Other resources

-Download the [MAUI Community Toolkit Sample App](https://github.com/CommunityToolkit/Maui) from the repository to see how to use the toolkit within an actual application.
+Download the [.NET MAUI Community Toolkit Sample App](https://github.com/CommunityToolkit/Maui) from the repository to see how to use the toolkit within an actual application.

-We recommend developers who are new to MAUI to visit the [.NET MAUI](/dotnet/maui/) documentation.
+We recommend developers who are new to .NET MAUI to visit the [.NET MAUI](/dotnet/maui/) documentation.

-Visit the [MAUI Community Toolkit GitHub Repository](https://github.com/CommunityToolkit/Maui) to see the current source code, what is coming next, and clone the repository.
+Visit the [.NET MAUI Community Toolkit GitHub Repository](https://github.com/CommunityToolkit/Maui) to see the current source code, what is coming next, and clone the repository.
 Community contributions are welcome!